 Outside of GLOFs in the Himalayas, Milan spends time thinking about the intersectionality among culture, disaster risks, and ecosystems; more specifically, how socio-cultural and institutional factors enable (or hinder) people for appropriate response to deal with hazards and disasters.
 He is also interested in interdisciplinary approaches that combine socio-economic and cultural data with geospatial analysis and visualization techniques to reveal complex patterns of environmental change such as, deforestation, land cover change, landscape fragmentation, and urban growth.

 Milan's publications have appeared in interdisciplinary journals such as, Applied Geography, Global Environmental Research, International Journal of Commons, International Journal of Disaster Risk Reduction, Natural Hazards, the Professional Geographer, the HIMALAYA, and Urban Ecosystem.
 He has served in the executive board of some professional organizations such as, the Association for Nepal and Himalayan Studies (ANHS) and the Culture & Agriculture section of the American Anthropological Association.

-Outside of academia, Milan is a serious hobbyist of photography focused on nature and culture (500px and vimeo), always seeking to improve his design-visualization skills.
+Outside of academia, Milan is a serious hobbyist of photography focused on nature and culture (see samples in 500px and vimeo), always seeking to improve his design-visualization skills.
 He is captivated by mountain communities as well as Arizona’s unique landscapes, which are often the subjects of his research and hobbies.